tw1zr99/efym.net/content/posts/voidlinux-install/index.md

 I use grub as my bootloader, feel free to use any alternatives you like here.

-Use this command if running uefi
+Use this command if running UEFI

 ```
 chroot # grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id="Void" /dev/sda
 ```

-Use this one if running bios
+Use this one if running BIOS

 ```
 chroot # grub-install --bootloader-id="Void" /dev/sda
 ```

-Use this command to add the UUID of the encrpyted partition /dev/sda2 into /etc/default/grub
+Use this command to add the UUID of the encrypted partition /dev/sda2 into /etc/default/grub

 ```
 chroot # blkid -o value -s UUID /dev/sda2 >> /etc/default/grub